seriaati/enka-py/README.md

 ### Language
 This will affect the languages of names of weapon, character, constellations, etc. You can find all the languages [here](https://github.com/seriaati/enka-py/blob/890e4b21d46763203fba7a5542a2becab723ea21/enka/enums.py#L12).
 ### Headers
-Custom headers used when requesting the Enka API, it is recommended to set a user agent, the default is `None`.
+Custom headers used when requesting the Enka API, it is recommended to set a user agent, the default is `{"User-Agent": "enka-py"}`.
-### Cache max size
-Internally, `cachetools.TTLCache` is used, which uses the LRU strategy.
-Upon requesting, the client will cache the response with the request URL as key.
-When the cache max size (default is 100) is reached, the least recently used cache is evicted.
 ### Cache TTL
 Default is 60 seconds, the cache is evicted when this time expires.
 Note that setting longer TTL might result in inconsistent data.
-> [!TIP]
-> You should reuse the same `EnkaAPI` client throughout your program so cache can be shared between operations.

 ## Finding models' attributes
-If you're using an IDE like VSCode, then you can see all the attributes and methods the model has in the autocomplete.
+If you're using an IDE like VSCode or Pycharm, then you can see all the attributes and methods the model has in the autocomplete.
 > [!TIP]
 > If you're using VSCode, `alt` + `left click` on the attribute, then the IDE will bring you to the source code of this wrapper, most classes and methods have docstrings.